Culture of the Republican era in China: Spread of feminism idea

-Before the breakout of Xinhai Revolution, revolutionists spread the idea of gender equality, using the liberation of genderto appeal all women to join the revolution.
+Before the breakout of Xinhai Revolution, revolutionists spread the idea of gender equality, using the liberation of gender to appeal all women to join the revolution.

 In 1903, Zou Rong made the follow statement in his work The Revolutionary Army: Anyone belongs to citizen of China regardless of gender; People are equal whatever gender they are as long as they belong to citizen.

 In the same year, Jin Tianhe also published his work about feminism, criticizing traditional moral standard and suggesting to educate female on a higher standard.

 In 1907, Qiu Jin established a newspaper called 'Chinese Women's News', criticizing traditional limitation on gender and spreading gender equality, appealing women to do more things than housework.

 Breakout of Xinhai Revolution and females' participation

 In 1911, under Sun Yat-sen's leadership, bourgeois-democratic revolutionary, Xinhai Revolution, broke out.

 Female troops in Shanghai made their contribution to the overthrow of Qing Dynasty.
 Under the leadership of Shanghai Hospital's president Zhang Zhujun, Red cross was organized with hundreds of people to participate in nursing the injury on the battlefield in multi-places, including Zhenjiang, Nanjing, and so on.
 Moreover, even several military organizations which are made up by female appeared.
 They officially received the instruction and weapons from government.
 They had good performance in the overthrow of Qing Dynasty.

 In southern cities such as Shanghai, Wuxi, Jiaxing, and so on, wives of several officers organized donation activity to support temporary government in Nanking for soldiers' pay and provision, as well as their uniforms, etc. Some participants even donated their own ornaments.
 Even Sun Yat-sen praised their efforts.

 Many female revolutionists appeared in this era.
 Feminists worked on mobilizing women to join the revolution as well as improving their status by a varieties of means, service, education, nursing, donation.
 They were trying to change women's unequal status by directly participating in the overthrow of current political order.